google/WebFundamentals/src/content/en/tools/chrome-devtools/workspaces/index.md

     </li>
     <li>
       <a href="https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server#Running_a_simple_local_HTTP_server"
          class="external">Run a local HTTP web server</a>.
-For example, you should be familiar with a command like <code>python -m SimpleHTTPServer 8080</code>.
     </li>
   </ul>
 </aside>

+## Overview {: #overview }

-Workspaces enable you to save changes that you make in Devtools to a local copy of the same files on your computer.
+Workspaces enable you to save a change that you make in Devtools to a local copy of the same file on your computer.
 For example, suppose:

 * You have the source code for your site on your desktop.